Skip to main content

 What triggered the end of the governing coalition and what happens next?

-© picture-alliance/Carstensen
+© picture-alliance/Flashpic

 What is the significance of Federal Chancellor Olaf Scholz dismissing Finance Minister Christian Lindner on the evening of 6 November?